samieze/INEv/DCEP Ambrosia/README.md

 Likewise, our distributed query processor can be started as a simulation using the follwing command from inside the directory `/bin`:

-`nice -n 19 ../bin/DCEP.Simulation ../inputexamples/queries_google_clusterAND3_MS.txt -t Minute -w 30 -d 300 --datasetSpeedup 3 --experimentname AND3_MS --doBenchmarkTo CSV > output.txt`
+`../bin/DCEP.Simulation ../inputexamples/queries_google_cluster/DoubleUpdate/Filter_doubleUpdate.txt -t Minute -w 30 -d 300 --experimentname DoubleUpdate --doBenchmarkTo CSV > output.txt`

 The last lines of the created file `output.txt` contain the totally generated primitve events and projections, as well as number of events sent.
 The directory `out\benchmark\` contains for each node latency and throughput metrics.